-Most people hate dust and dusting, and they’ll do anything to reduce and control the dust in their home.
+Most people hate dusting, and they’ll do anything to reduce and control the dust in their home.

 Some houses are dustier than others.
 There are all sorts of things that create dust.
-People, animals, outside forces, dirty heating/AC vents, all cause more dust to be put into the air which ends up on your furniture and in the house.
+People, animals, outside forces, dirty heating/AC vents, all generate more dust to be released into the air which ends up on your furniture and in the house.

 Here’s How To Control Dust In Your Home